Pylons-tech/pylons/README.md

 - `minimum_trade_price` refers to the minimum amount of pylons that needs to participate per trading.
 - `update_item_string_field_fee` refers to item string field update fee per field
 - `pylons_llc` refers to cosmos address for Pylons LLC validator.
+- `min_item_transfer_fee` refers to the minimum pylons per item transfer
+- `max_item_transfer_fee` refers to the maximum pylons per item transfer
+- `item_transfer_cookbook_owner_profit_percent` refers to cookbook owner's profit percent in fee
+- `google_iap` define google iap packages/products along with the amount associated with the package/product.
+- `google_iap_pubkey` defines the google iap public key to verify google iap purchase signature
+- `is_production` defines the flag to show if this configuration is for production

 ## Deploying for production